davebenson/doom4-walkthrough/README.md

 ## Mission 6: Rune Challenge and Using the Blue Skull
 POINT OF NO RETURN:  This Rune Challenge is only accessible for a short while.
 The protective gates around it are closed before you get the Blue Skull, and after you pass through a holographic ritual taking place in a corridor.
 (XXX: is the Rune accessible during the above Fight??)

-Accessing the Rune Challenge requires jumping onto the central Rock that held the Quad Powerup.
+Accessing RUNE CHALLENGE 6.1 requires jumping onto the central Rock that held the Quad Powerup.
 Jump onto the smaller upper island (there are two: jump toward the one closer to the Blue Door?).
 Then you should see a man-made (or demon-made) ledge to your right, with a few small Healths.
 Jump, and turn around and look up to see a higher island.
 Jump to it - then continue the same direction to an upper ledge.
 Climb a short ledge to a tunnel leading left to the Savagery Rune Challenge.

 After finishing it, go back to the main rock (where the Quad Powerup was), and jump to the "balcony" with the Blue Skull Door.
 Interact, and you'll be in a pale green stone hallway: immediately on your right is an alcove containing Gas and a ARGENT CELL 6.1.
 Further down, is rockets.